 1. Please read the diary thoroughly and adhere to the rules.

-3. The school expects the parents to co-operate with the school for the proper development of the child, If at all it is realized that the parent does not take interest or works against the decorum of the school, we shall be forced to remove the child.
+4. The school expects the parents to co-operate with the school for the proper development of the child, if at all it is realized that the parent does not take interest or works against the decorum of the school, we shall be forced to remove the child.

-5. All home work including the diary should be signed by the parents daily.
-6. All tests, report cards, notices must be signed by the parents/ guardians.
+6. All home work including the diary should be signed by the parents daily.

 9. Make every effort to provide for the safety, physical, mental and emotional needs of the child.

-10. Teach the child to focus on the instruction provided and to meet behaviour expectations.
+10. Teach the child to focus on behaviour expectations.

 12. Participate in school related programs.